xkbcommon/libxkbcommon/doc/user-configuration.md

 The `default` section is loaded when no variant is given.
 The first example sections uses ``include`` to populate with a symbols list defined elsewhere (here: section `basic` from the file `symbols/us`, aka. the default US keyboard layout) and overrides parts of these symbols.
 The effect of this section is to swap the numbers and symbols in the top-most row (compared to the US layout) but otherwise use the US layout.

 The "orange" variant uses the "banana" symbols and includes a different section to define the eurosign.
-It does not specifically override any symbols.
+It does not specificially override any symbols.

 The exact details of how `xkb_symbols` work is out of scope for this document.